asaninocente/book-store/README.md

 If you implement a slug after you created DB records, just _Book.objects.get(title="...").save()_ and the slug will be created.

 Using _db_index=True_ increases performance, but you shouldn't turn all your fields into indexes.
 Really just the ones which you use a lot for querying.

+Create a super user to login in /admin

+    python manage.py createsuperuser